Competitively orientable complete multipartite graphs: Preliminaries

-\begin{Prop} Suppose that $D$ is a $k$-partite tournament whose competition graph is complete for some integer $k \in \{4,5,6\}$ and there exists a vertex $u$ of outdegree $3$.
+\begin{Thm} Suppose that $D$ is a competitive $k$-partite tournament for some integer $k \in \{4,5,6\}$ which has a vertex $u$ of outdegree $3$.
 Then $D$ contains a subdigraph isomorphic to the digraph $\tilde{D}$ in Figure~\ref{fig:subdigraph-degree3} and $|V(D)| \geq 9$.
-In particular, if $k=4$, then $|V(D)| \geq 10 $. \end{Prop}
+In particular, if $k=4$, then $|V(D)| \geq 10 $. \end{Thm}